Schenectady's Community Foundation

 Grant Applications

 Grant applications must be submitted through the Foundation’s grant portal.
-Those submitted by the due dates – and that meet all requirements for substance and completeness – will be forwarded to the Foundation’s Distribution Committee for consideration.
+Those submitted by the due dates – and that meet all requirements for substance, accuracy and completeness – will be forwarded to the Foundation’s Distribution Committee for consideration.
 The Foundation’s practice is to meet with each applicant in a grant conference to ensure that all decision-makers understand the proposed projects, and have the opportunity to fully explore the potential of each one.

 Once grant conferences take place, applicants can reasonably expect to be notified of funding decisions within approximately 1-2 weeks.
 Applicants will receive email communications from Foundation staff to make them aware of final funding decisions.